PhD, University of California at Berkeley, 2001; MA, University of California at Berkeley, 2001; BA, University of California at San Diego, 1992

 This course serves as an introduction to business finance (corporate financial management and investments) for both non-majors and majors preparing for upper-level course work.
 The primary objective is to provide the framework, concepts, and tools for analyzing financial decisions based on fundamental principles of modern financial theory.
 The approach is rigorous and analytical.
 Topics covered include discounted cash flow techniques; corporate capital budgeting and valuation; investment decisions under uncertainty; capital asset pricing; options; and market efficiency.
 The course will also analyze corporate financial policy, including capital structure, cost of capital, dividend policy, and related issues.
 Additional topics will differ according to individual instructors.

 The focus of this course is on the valuation of companies.
 The course covers current conceptual and theoretical valuation frameworks and translates those frameworks into practical approaches for valuing companies.
 The relevant accounting topics and the appropriate finance theory are integrated to show how to implement the valuation frameworks discussed on a step-by-step basis.
 The course teaches how to develop the required information for valuing companies from financial statements and other information sources in a real-world setting.
 Topics covered in depth include discounted cash flow techniques and price multiples.
 In addition, the course covers other valuation techniques such as leveraged buyout analysis.
+Professor Glode does not allow Pass/Fail, this course must be taken for a grade.
+Attendance at the first class is mandatory.

 The course will cover a variety of microeconometic models and methods including panel data models, program evaluation methods [e.g. difference in differences, matching techniques, regression discontinuity design] instrumental variables, duration models, structural estimation [e.g. simulated methods of moments].
 The structure of the course consists of lectures, student presentations, and empirical exercises.
 I will utilize published studies in a variety of fields such as corporate finance, labor economics, and industrial organization to illustrate the various techniques.
 The goal of the course is to provide students with a working knowledge of various econometric techniques that they can apply in their own research.
 As such, the emphasis of the course is on applications, not theory.